-No changes in the Memorandum of Understanding or interpretations thereof will be recognized unless agreed to by the City Manager and the Association.
+No changes in the Memorandum of Understanding or interpretations thereof will be recognized unless agreed to by the City Manager, or by the City Attorney for positions appointed by the City Attorney, and the Association.

-24.4 City Manager and Arbitration
+24.4 City Manager/City Attorney - and Arbitration

-If the grievance is not resolved at the previous step, the grievant, the Association, or the City may, after completion of the previous step in the grievance procedure, submit the grievance directly to the City Manager or may request arbitration.
+If the grievance is not resolved at the previous step, the grievant, the Association, or the City may, after completion of the previous step in the grievance procedure, submit the grievance directly to the City Manager, or to the City Attorney for positions appointed by the City Attorney, or may request arbitration.
 If arbitration is requested, representatives of the City and of the Association shall meet promptly to select a mutually acceptable arbitrator.
-A hearing before the arbitrator shall be held as soon as practical and the arbitrator shall render a decision which shall be advisory to the City Manager.
-If the City Manager declines to follow the arbitrator's decision, the City Manager shall state the reason for doing so in writing.
+A hearing before the arbitrator shall be held as soon as practical and the arbitrator shall render a decision which shall be advisory to the City Manager, or the City Attorney for positions appointed by the City Attorney.
+If the City Manager, or the City Attorney for positions appointed by the City Attorney declines to follow the arbitrator's decision, the City Manager, or by the City Attorney for positions appointed by the City Attorney, shall state the reason for doing so in writing.
 The cost of arbitration shall be borne equally by the City and the Association.